-Despite the extensive literature available on this study subject, the findings as to how a country's borrowings affect its economic growth remain inconclusive, with some1studies1reporting a positive relationship (Egbetunde, 2012; Antony, 2015); others reporting a negative relationship (Tchereni et al., 2013; Yusuf & Said, 2018) and others reporting no significant association between these two variables (Owusu-Nantwi & Erickson, 2016; Hussain et al., 2015).
-This highlights the need for more research on this study subject..
+Despite the extensive literature available on this study subject, the findings as to how a country's borrowings affect its economic growth remain inconclusive, with some1studies1reporting a positive relationship (Egbetunde, 2012; Antony & Broer, 2015); others reported a negative relationship (Tchereni et al., 2013; Yusuf & Said, 2018) and others reporting no significant association between these two variables (Owusu-Nantwi & Erickson, 2016; Hussain et al., 2015).
+This highlights the need for more research on this study subject.

-Literarute review Theoretical Literature Review The Debt Overhang Theory
+Literature review Theoretical Literature Review The Debt Overhang Theory

-This theory emanated from the work of Stewart C. Myers in 1977 as he looked at how financing via debts affected the value of entities in1corporate1finance.
-Myers examined the reluctance by corporates to maximally utilize borrowed funds to cater for their business operations despite use of debt1being advantageous in regard of tax benefits as costs of borrowing are treated as allowable expenses.
-His explanation for this behavior was that accumulating borrowed funds adversely impacted the firms' abilities of making future1investing decisions optimally (Kadiu, 2015).
-The argument being that loans accumulation makes businesses to be reluctant in engaging in ventures/undertakings with future potential positive yields given that part of realized gain would accrue to creditors/lenders in form of loan-repayments (Chudik et al., 2017).
-The theory, as ably described by Joy and Panda (2019), thus describes a case where rising public1debt adversely affects individuals' decision on investing.
+This theory emanated from the work of Stewart C. Myers in 1977 as he looked at how financing via debts affected the value of entities in corporate finance.
+Myers examined the reluctance by corporates to maximally utilize borrowed funds to cater to their business operations despite the use of debt being advantageous in regards to benefits as costs of borrowing are treated as allowable expenses.
+His explanation for this behavior was that accumulating borrowed funds adversely impacted the firms' abilities to make future investment decisions optimally (Kadiu, 2015).
+The argument is that loan accumulation makes businesses to be reluctant in engaging in ventures/undertakings with future potential positive yields given that part of realized gain would accrue to creditors/lenders in form of loan repayments (Chudik et al., 2017).
+The theory, as ably described by Joy and Panda (2019), thus describes a case where the rising public1debt adversely affects individuals' decisions on investing.

 The theory, therefore, espouses that a country's public-debt level with its associated/accompanying repayment costs impacts a country's expansion economically as it discourages investing by private individuals as well as alters a nation's public spending plan (Jibran et al., 2016).
+Ahlborn and

-Ahlborn and Schweickert (2018) explained that debt overhang is evident in instances where a nation's burden of servicing its borrowed funds is high to the extent that a significant proportion of its immediate revenues goes to its lenders hence creating a disincentivizing investment.
-The theory thus hypothesizes that any future possibility of the burden of externally sourced funds exceeding a country's lrepayment ability implies that accruing loansservicing costs are likely to disincentivize any additional local and foreign investments in turn harming economic1growth (Woo & Kumar, 2015).
-Servicing of loans may adversely impact a country's growth through reducing public revenues that could instead have been allocated to developing much needed infrastructural-developments and advancing human capital (Owusu-Nantwi& Erickson, 2016).
-With debt overhang, there are fears among potential1investors that any increased investments or growth in productive capacities is likely to be met with increased taxation to pay up national debts, making them reluctant to invest further currently for future gains (Woo & Kumar, 2015).
+Schweickert (2018) explained that debt overhang is evident in instances where a nation's burden of servicing its borrowed funds is high to the extent that a significant proportion of its immediate revenues goes to its lenders hence creating a disincentivizing investment.
+The theory thus hypothesizes that any future possibility of the burden of externally sourced funds exceeding a country's lrepayment ability implies that accruing loans-servicing costs are likely to disincentivize any additional local and foreign investments in turn harming economic lgrowth (Woo & Kumar, 2015).
+Servicing of loans may adversely impact a country's growth by reducing public revenues that could instead have been allocated to developing needed infrastructural developments and advancing human capital (Owusu-Nantwi & Erickson, 2016).
+With debt overhang, there are fears among potential investors that any increased investments or growth in productive capacities is likely to be met with increased taxation to pay up national debts, making them reluctant to invest further currently for future gains (Woo & Kumar, 2015).